Course #: SCI-06243-00

 SECTION 2: The spatial, ecological, and horticultural aspects of plants in the designed landscapes will be considered within the framework of acquiring plant taxonomy knowledge of one hundred species.
 Plant typologies - such as individual specimen, allee, or grove - that amplify characteristics of particular species will be the basis of weekly classes.
 These typologies also establish a series of topics such as dimension, production, ecology, and human culture that situates the design and specification of trees and other plants within the contemporary practice of landscape architecture.
 Lectures will be augmented by local and regional field trips with landscape architects, horticulturists, and contractors.
 This section is for advanced placement students.

-Schedule: Module 1 meets on both Mondays and Fridays.
-Module 2 will meet once a week on Monday mornings.
+Schedule: Module 1 meets on both Tuesdays and Fridays.
+Module 2 will meet once a week on Friday afternoons.
 Additionally, one local half-day field trip and a regional full day field trip will be held on weekends during module 2.